antaldaniel/old_music_dataobservatory_eu/content/post/2021-06-08-introducing-dominika_semanakova/index.md

 +++
-title = "New Title Needed"
-subtitle = "Introducing Our Data Curators" date = 2021-06-08T08:00:00
-lastmod = 2021-06-08T08:00:00
+title = "We Want Machine Learning Algorithms to Learn More About Slovak Music" subtitle = "Introducing Our Data Curators" date = 2021-06-08T08:00:00 lastmod = 2021-06-08T08:00:00